 - Suppliers must attach a a Supplier Label to any WHMIS controlled product.

 - If a chemical is poured off into an unlabeled container, you must place a workplace label to the container.
 A workplace label has to include the name of the chemical, a reference to the MSDS and Safe Handling information specific for the chemical.

 - Material Safety Data Sheets (MSDS) are required in a workplace for each WHMIS controlled product.
 The employer is responsible to ensure they are available to employees and are less than three years old.

 - WHMIS training is required for each employee within the FHS.
-The FHS Safety Office offers in class WHMIS training for the laboratory, follow the links below for information.
+The FHS Safety Office offers in class WHMIS training for the laboratory.

 NOTE: WHMIS Core in FHS requires an annual update for your training to remain current.